Yu Hayami

-Yu Hayami (早見 優, Hayami Yū) is a Japanese singer and tarento.
+Yu Hayami (早見 優, Hayami Yū) is a Japanese singer and television personality.
 In 2011, the Japanese music television program Music Station listed her as the 50th all-time best-selling idol in Japan, with 2,850,000 records sold.

 Childhood and education

 Hayami was born in Atami, Shizuoka, and was raised in Guam and Hawaii from the age of 3 to 14 years old.
 She was scouted by an agent at the age of 14 and soon moved back to Japan to start her career as a singer.
 After graduating from Horikoshi High School in 1986, she entered Sophia University and graduated, receiving a bachelor's degree in Comparative Culture.

-Musical career
+Career

 In 1982, Hayami gained her J-pop singer's debut with the single "Isoide Hatsukoi" (ASAP, my first love!) after being scouted by a talent agent in a shopping mall's elevator in Hawaii in 1980 when she was only 14 years old.
-Named “Bilingual girl back from Hawaii” due to her ability to speak very fluent English because of her background, Hayami was instantly recognised and touted as one of the best newcomers to watch out for.
-She proceeded to win most of the major newcomers’ awards by end of 1982.
+Named "Bilingual girl back from Hawaii" due to her ability to speak very fluent English because of her background, Hayami was instantly recognised and touted as one of the best newcomers to watch out for.
+She proceeded to win most of the major newcomers' awards by end of 1982.

+Hayami proudly celebrated her 40th debut anniversary in 2022, by releasing a compilation album of her hit singles, as well as songs that have never been released in "Affection~Yu Hayami's 40th Anniversary album" in October 2022.
+She also held a live performance at Shibuya's Pleasure Pleasure in 2023.

+She has since steadily released new songs and is in collaboration with DJ Night Tempo.